caelum/vraptor-returnparams/README.markdown

 ## vraptor-returnparams

-Retorna os parâmetros passados ao controller para sua view.
+Return all the controller passed parameters to your view.

 # installing